How can Poor Digestion cause Weight Gain?

 - more....

-If your digestive system does its job, you will breakdown your food into small nutrients such as
+If your digestive system does its job, you will breakdown your food into small nutrients

-should absorb those small nutrients (micro-nutrients) though a healthy gut lining into your
+and 6's).
+You should absorb those small nutrients (micro-nutrients) though a healthy

-blood stream.
-These are the first steps that must happen to maintain a healthy body.
+gut lining into your blood stream.
+These are the first steps that must happen to

 Common digestive problems

 Digestion starts before you even put food in your mouth.
-When you first smell your food, or
+When you first smell your

-even think of the food you are about to eat, you start to produce enzymes and stomach acid in
+food, or even think of the food you are about to eat, you start to produce enzymes

-order to start the digestive process.
-Disorders in acid and enzyme production are often the
+and stomach acid in order to start the digestive process.
+Disorders in acid and

-underlying cause of many common digestive disorders including:
+enzyme production are often the underlying cause of many common digestive

 - Stomach Ulcers